grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 ## Table of contents

-The `table-of-contents` shortcode renders the pages table of contents in the page body.
+The `table-of-contents` shortcode renders the page's table of contents in the page body.
 You should generally avoid using this shortcode because every documentation page already has a table of contents rendered with the page body.

 ```markdown